aritzLizoain/CNN-Image-Segmentation/README.md

 Best score is 1.00 and worst score is 0.00.<br/>
 _Support_: the number of pixels of the given class in the dataset.

+The model also gave a seemingly correct prediction of a DAMIC image(T=140K).
+Due to the small size of the objects, these could not be seenwhen the whole image was displayed.
+If the 256×256 sections were indi-vidually observed instead, the segmented clusters could be analyzed (seeFigure 20).

+FIGURE SECTION

 ## 5. :thought_balloon: :soon: Future steps NEEDS TO BE UPDATED

 * Particle identification.